Frodo45127/rpfm/docs_src/chapter_3_1_5.md

 ![Because you are S.P.E.C.I.A.L!](./images/image10.png)

 This menu contains... special features implemented for specific games.
 Basically, any feature that **doesn't really fit in any other place** goes here.
 Here we have:
+- `RePack AnimTable`: only for Warhammer 2.
+It allows you to repack the current animtable in the PackFile into an AnimPack.
 - `Patch SiegeAI`: used in Warhammer 1 & 2 for **creating siege maps that the AI can handle**.
 Basically, make your map with the stuff required for the AI to work, and then patch his PackFile with this.
 - `Optimize PackFile`: reduces the size of your PackFile and increase its compatibility with other mods by *cleaning* certain stuff on your packfile:
     - **DB**: Removes unchanged rows from vanilla.
 If table is empty, it removes it.
 Ignore files called the same as the vanilla ones (unless you disable that in the settings).